History of West Africa: Mali

 The Mali Empire began in the 13th century CE, eventually creating a centralised state including most of West Africa.
 It originated when a Mandé (Mandingo) leader, Sundiata (Lord Lion) of the Keita clan, defeated Soumaoro Kanté, king of the Sosso or southern Soninke, at the Battle of Kirina in c.
 1235.
 Sundiata continued his conquest from the fertile forests and Niger Valley, east to the Niger Bend, north into the Sahara, and west to the Atlantic Ocean, absorbing the remains of the Ghana Empire.
 Sundiata took on the title of mansa.
 He established the capital of his empire at Niani.

 Although the salt and gold trade continued to be important to the Mali Empire, agriculture and pastoralism was also critical.
 The growing of sorghum, millet, and rice was a vital function.
 On the northern borders of the Sahel, grazing cattle, sheep, goats, and camels were major activities.
 Mandé society was organised around the village and land.
 A cluster of villages was called a kafu, ruled by a farma.
 The farma paid tribute to the mansa.
 A dedicated army of elite cavalry and infantry maintained order, commanded by the royal court.
 A formidable force could be raised from tributary regions, if necessary.

-Under the Mali Empire Timbuktu grew into a city of scholars.

 Conversion to Islam was a gradual process.
 The power of the mansa depended on upholding traditional beliefs and a spiritual foundation of power.
 Sundiata initially kept Islam at bay.
 Later mansas were devout Muslims but still acknowledged traditional deities and took part in traditional rituals and festivals, which were important to the Mandé.
 Islam became a court religion under Sundiata's son Uli I (1225–1270).
 Mansa Uli made a pilgrimage to Mecca, becoming recognised within the Muslim world.
 The court was staffed with literate Muslims as secretaries and accountants.
 Muslim traveller Ibn Battuta left vivid descriptions of the empire.